crazyhottommy/awesome_spatial_omics/README.md

 ### Computational Tools

+* [Sopa](https://github.com/gustaveroussy/sopa)  enables processing and analyses of image-based spatial-omics using a standard data structure and output.
+We currently support the following technologies: Xenium, MERSCOPE, CosMX, PhenoCycler, MACSIMA, Hyperion.
+Sopa was designed for generability and low-memory consumption on large images (scales to 1TB+ images).
 * [Monkeybread](https://monkeybread.readthedocs.io/en/latest/notebooks/tutorial.html) A python package developed at Immunitas to do spatial analysis for Merfish data.
 * [Giotto](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02286-2) a toolbox for integrative analysis and visualization of spatial expression data
 * [Voyager](https://pachterlab.github.io/voyager/index.html) is a package that facilitates exploratory spatial data analysis and visualization for spatial genomics data represented by SpatialFeatureExperiment objects.